danieleduardofz/Deep-Learning/README.md

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 - - -
+Target Variable for the model:

+IS_SUCCESSFUL
+Feature Variables for the model:

+APPLICATION_TYPE
+AFFILIATION
+CLASSIFICATION
+USE_CASE
+ORGANIZATION
+STATUS
+INCOME_AMT
+SPECIAL_CONSIDERATIONS
+ASK_AMT

 ## Rubric